 A horse loves freedom, and the weariest old work horse will roll on the ground or break into a lumbering gallop when he is turned loose into the open. ~Gerald Raferty

 This is Cleo's special page.
-This lovely, 19 year old mare lives at Mylestone Equine Rescue in Phillipsburg, New Jersey.
+This lovely, 28 year old mare ( in 2019) lives at Mylestone Equine Rescue in Phillipsburg, New Jersey.
 She is a retired racehorse and CEM research mare.
-For the past 17 years has been loved and cared for Mylestone Equine Rescue,http://www.mylestone.org/horses.asp?prod=11&cat=8&hierarchy=.
+For over a decade she has been loved and cared for Mylestone Equine Rescue,http://www.mylestone.org/horses.asp?prod=11&cat=8&hierarchy=.
 Please read her whole story below.

 We have learned a lot about Cleo and her experience as a CEM testing mare.
 Please take a moment to read Cleo's full story, and you will learn about CEM testing as well.
 Thank you, peace4paws.